RaeannW/RaeannW/README.md

 I'm a front-end developer and designer located right outside of St. Louis, MO.
 I'm currently a React Developer Intern at Ascension.

 - 🌱 I'm currently learning React & Three.js
-- 🌸 Also learning how to import my own 3D models into Spline to create interactive, 3D apps and landing pages
+- 🌸 Also learning how to incorporate my own 3D models into Spline to create interactive, 3D apps and landing pages
 - 📫 How to reach me: rae@raeanncreativedesign.com
 - ✨ Pronouns: she/her